bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-26-0-and-f2pool-s-ofac-compliant-mining-policy.md

 Speaker 1: 00:10:58

 There have been two release candidates.

-Speaker 0: 00:11:00

-As far

-Speaker 1: 00:11:00

-as I know, the second candidate does not have many problems, so maybe it's the last one, maybe there'll be another one.
+As far as I know, the second candidate does not have many problems, so maybe it's the last one, maybe there'll be another one.

 Speaker 0: 00:11:07